You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 1.2.

 This document outlines the steps needed to build a Yocto Project image for a device.
 The build output will most notably include:

-If you do not want to build your own images for testing purposes, the Getting started tutorials provide links to several demo images, both for QEMU and BeagleBone Black.
+If you do not want to build your own images for testing purposes, the Getting started tutorials provide links to several demo images.

 meta-mender is a set of layers that enable the creation of a Yocto Project image where the Mender client is part of the image.
 With Mender installed and configured on the image, you can deploy image updates and benefit from features like automatic roll-back, remote management, logging and reporting.
 The meta-mender layers contain all the recipes required to build the Mender Go binary and configure the Yocto Project image.